 A personal essay.

-The essay should be double-spaced with 1-inch margins, Times New Roman 12-point font, and not exceed 4 pages in length.
+The essay should be double-spaced with 1-inch margins, Times New Roman 12-point font, and not exceed 3 pages in length.
 It should highlight aspects of your character or achievements and describe UC Berkeley's influence on your intellectual, artistic, athletic, or other attainments.
-Please include the last 4 digits of your SID in the top right-hand corner of every page in your essay.
-Please print on only one side of the page.
-Do not submit double-sided essays.
+Please include your name in the top right-hand corner of every page in your essay.

 The best letters are from instructors, supervisors, or others who know you well and can speak in detail about your work or other activities that qualify you as a Berkeley Medalist.